naudigital/proto/naudata/schedules/README.md

 }
 ```

-- schedules: A list of schedules for the given group.
+- `schedules`: A list of schedules for the given group.

 ### GetScheduleByDay
 ```protobuf